-Women's Health provides information to students regarding the various forms of contraception (for birth control and menstrual regulation) and counseling to help you figure out which method is best for you.
-Most methods, including oral contraceptives ("the pill"), Depo-Provera and condoms, are distributed at Student Health at a low cost to students.
-You can make an appointment with a Women's Health Provider to discuss contraceptive options.
+Gynecologic Care provides information to students regarding the various forms of contraception (for birth control and menstrual regulation) and counseling to help you figure out which method is best for you.
+Oral contraceptives ("the pill") and condoms are distributed at Student Health for free to students.
+You can make an appointment with a Gynecologic Care Provider to discuss contraceptive options.

-While not all contraceptive methods are provided at SHS you can click here to find the contraceptive method that's best for you.
+While not all contraceptive methods are provided at SHS, you can check out the links below for more information about which contraceptive option is best for you:

-If you are currently receiving medication from an outside provider you can still get contraception from Women's Health by making an appointment to review your medical history and make sure you are up to date with your Pap test.
+If you are currently receiving medication from an outside provider you can still get contraception from Gynecologic Care by making an appointment to review your medical history and make sure you are up-to-date with your Pap test.
 Click here for information about Pap testing.